learn-co-curriculum/dsc-pandas-data-cleaning-lab/README.md

 in it is a bool, and there are no missing values.
 """
 ```

+    '\nThis DataFrame has more rows than columns.
+Every single value\nin it is a bool, and there are no missing values.\n'

 The following code will check if it was loaded correctly: